Let’s start with: HAPPY NEW YEAR!

 The second benchmark I usually set is that I want to see a few things:

 - An increase in both “impressions” and “clicks” on Google

 - That people are staying on your website when they arrive

 - At least a small increase in new client phone calls/inquiries

 By the end of 6 months, I want to see that your website is ranking really well.
 Now, if you’re doing less work (for instance if you have a 1-2 page package instead of a 3-4 page package) or are in a really competitive area (New York, London, South Florida, etc), you may not be on the first page for a ton yet as your journey is going to be a little longer.
 But I do want you on the first page for at least a few keywords.
 For less competitive areas, we’re usually on the first page for a LOT of keywords by this point!

 Most importantly, there should be a significant increase in client phone calls and inquiries at this point.
 Your business should be growing and you should be feeling a little less stressed.

 Month 9 Benchmarks

 Often we end the intense phase of our SEO work around 6 months and continue with less intense services such as just posting and optimizing a couple of blog posts per month.
 Around month 9 it’s time to re-evaluate.
 Are you still ranking well?
 Are there new services you’ve added that you’d like to target?
-I feel like the actual benchmarks here is a little individualized.
-It might be number of phone calls you’re gettin form potential clients.
-But I’ve also seen people who were getting plenty of phone calls at 6 months but we set a goal that by 9 months just a few more keywords would have gotten to the first page….
+I feel like the actual benchmarks here are a little individualized.
+It might be number of phone calls you’re getting from potential clients.
+But I’ve also seen people who were getting plenty of phone calls at 6 months but we set a goal that by 9 months just a few more keywords would have gotten to the first page…

 Month 12 SEO Benchmarks